AsaoluElijah/url-images/README.md

 - `tres`: Yet another custom style.
 - `random`: Randomly selects one of the available styles.

-> Please not that this project is still in progress and contribution guide will be updated momentarily.
+> Kindly note that this project is still in progress, and the contribution guide will be updated momentarily.